clowdr-app/clowdr-app.github.io/content/resources/organizer-guides/minimum-technical-requirements-for-using-clowdr.md

 ---
 updatedDate: 2021-04-26T04:13:48.000+00:00
-title: Technical requirements for using Clowdr
+title: Technical requirements for using Midspace
-description: Review the minimum technical requirements for using Clowdr
+description: Review the minimum technical requirements for using Midspace
 author: Cristal Mojica
 ---

-### Getting Ready to Use Clowdr?
+### Getting Ready to Use Midspace?

-We want to make sure that all users have a great experience on Clowdr!
+We want to make sure that all users have a great experience on Midspace!

 Here is the brief list of minimum technical requirements for using our platform: